jj1bdx/oueees-201906-public/part3/part3.md

 ---

-# Cloud computing: social implication
+# The social implication of cloud computing

 ---